Looking for answers? We respond to some frequently asked questions below.

 Online registration prior to the day of the audition is highly encouraged, however, students are able to register online the day of their audition up until 15 minutes before the audition starts.

 Students should audition according to their age on the date of the audition – not the age they will be during the time of the summer program.
 Students will be considered for all summer programs that they are eligible for based solely on technique.

 Students who cannot make it to a live audition or who do not fall within the audition age groups offered may submit a video audition.
-Video auditions are accepted on an ongoing basis as space permits.
-It is highly recommended that students submit video auditions by February 1 as students who submit a video audition after February 1 may not receive a result before registration opens.
+Video auditions for our 2024 Audition Tour will be accepted from January 1, 2024 to February 4, 2024.

 Students will be considered for all summer programs that they are eligible for based solely on technique.
 Students who indicate interest in year-round programs on their audition form will also be considered for those programs if eligible.
-Year-round programs include the Conservatory Program, Contemporary Ballet Trainee Program, Ballet Trainee Program, and the Joffrey Studio Company.
-Students interested in the Pre-Professional Division will have the opportunity to audition during the Summer Intensives.
+Year-round programs include the Pre-Professional Division, Conservatory Program, Contemporary Ballet Trainee Program, Ballet Trainee Program, and the Joffrey Studio Company.
+Students interested in the Pre-Professional Division may also be considered during their time in our Summer Intensives.

 Yes, the Joffrey Academy encourages families to fill out the financial aid application early even if their student has not auditioned or received an audition result.
 Only accepted students will be considered for financial aid.

 The Joffrey Academy of Dance has a limited number of need-based financial assistance awards available to offer Summer Intensive students.
 Application details can be found here.
 A limited number of slots in each program will be reserved for Financial Aid awardees due to the timing of registration and financial aid award notification.